Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 The South Downs National Park Authority records the habitat types of the land in the Parish of Fittleworth, the parish through which my walk passed.

 The dark green areas on this map are all, according to the South Downs habitat map, semi-natural broadleaf woodland.
 This is probably because the Natural England ancient woodland database says they are.
 But when you walk through them this is clearly not the case.
-The Mens and Hammonds Wood clearly are Ancient Semi-Natural Woodland (ASNW), which is largely of natural origin; however Fittleworth Wood, owned by the Stopham Estate, is very clearly not, it is Ancient Replanted Woodland, as Natural England designates Felxham Park, which is exactly the same Sweet Chestnut planting as Fittleworth Wood.
-When national bodies like the South Downs Park Authority and Natural England miscategorise ancient woodland, it does not engender much confidence that ancient woodland is being protected
+The Mens and Hammonds Wood are Ancient Semi-Natural Woodland (ASNW), which is largely of natural origin; however Fittleworth Wood, owned by the Stopham Estate, is very clearly not, it is Ancient Replanted Woodland, as Natural England designates Felxham Park, which is exactly the same Sweet Chestnut planting as Fittleworth Wood.

-The landscape of the Low Weald of Sussex is particularly vulnerable, sandwiched between the South Downs and the High Weald National Landscapes, to development.
-When I travel on busses across the Low Weald, which I do frequently, I see large numbers of housing developments obliterating the medieval landscape of the (low) weald.
+When I travel on busses across the Low Weald, which I do frequently, I see large numbers of unaffordable housing developments which have destroyed ancient woodlands and archaic pastures of the Low Weald.

 Being drawn toward the past